marvintv/Youtube-Summary/README.md

 ## About the App

 - Simply enter a YouTube URL in the input box and click 'Submit' to start summarizing the video.
-- The app utilizes advanced AI models to transcribe and summarize the audio content of the video.
+- The app utilizes advanced LLM models to transcribe and summarize the audio content of the video.

 ## How to Use